Abbreviated Injury Scale: Severity

 Abbreviated Injury Score-Code is on a scale of one to six, one being a minor injury and six being maximal (currently untreatable).
 An AIS-Code of 6 is not the arbitrary code for a deceased patient or fatal injury, but the code for injuries specifically assigned an AIS 6 severity.
 An AIS-Code of 9 is used to describe injuries for which not enough information is available for more detailed coding, e.g. crush injury to the head.

 The AIS scale is a measurement tool for single injuries.
 A universally accepted injury aggregation function has not yet been proposed, though the injury severity score and its derivatives are better aggregators for use in clinical settings.
 In other settings such as automotive design and occupant protection, MAIS is a useful tool for the comparison of specific injuries and their relative severity and the changes in those frequencies that may result from evolving motor vehicle design.

+Usage in the European Union

+The European Union defined the MAIS3+ as the maximum abbreviated injury scale (MAIS) with a score of 3 or more.
+The definition was used to harmonize count of serious injuries or serious road injury in different member States (see Killed or Seriously Injured).
+Since 2017 Valletta Council conclusions on road safety, States started collecting those numbers.
+This need use of hospital data rather than police data.

+Those data can be computed in three different ways: